SaFrMo/image-scrubber/README.md

 * And to everyone who has contributed to this repository or filed a bug report.

 My code is still a bit of a mess but utility over cleanliness, will continue to fix up in the coming days after the more critical work is over.

+## Tech notes

+There are 5 canvases on the page:

+* `imageCanvas` is the only visible canvas.
+It's where the composite image is rendered and is downloaded when the user is done.
+* `tempCanvas`
+* `holderCanvas`
+* `rotationCanvas`
+* `blurredCanvas`

+When you open an image:

+1. All five canvases are resized to match the image's dimensions, scaled so that no side is 2500px or more.
+1. The image is drawn on `imageCanvas` and `rotationCanvas`.
+1. The brush size and blur radius adjust themselves to the size of the image - the larger the image, the larger the brush and blur.
+1. The cursor is rendered offscreen and saved to a data URL in CSS.